-- 31. Another key objective for the UKSC is that it should be an accessible court for users with procedures which are clear, simple and understandable, providing an efficient and effective service to all court users: - We will continue the regular meetings we hold with court users to ensure that the procedural regime we have in place continues to achieve our objectives.
+28. Another key objective for the UKSC is that it should be an accessible court for users with procedures which are clear, simple and understandable, providing an efficient and effective service to all court users:

+- We will continue the regular meetings we hold with court users to ensure that the procedural regime we have in place continues to achieve our objectives.
 We will make any revisions to our procedures, which appear to be necessary, and consider any recommendations for changes which promote service improvements.
-The User Group includes representatives from all the UK jurisdictions and from users of the

-JCPC and the minutes of the User Group meetings can be found on the UKSC website.
+The User Group includes representatives from all the UK jurisdictions and from users of the JCPC and the minutes of the User Group meetings can be found on the UKSC website. - From April 2018 the Court will introduce new court forms which are more user friendly and which will assist on line filing.